 Obvious comparisons can be made with Can You See Me? by Libby Scott and Rebecca Westcott and The Goldfish Boy by Lisa Thompson.
 The Space We’re In is equally as thoughtful, engaging and well written.
 There are some books that I recommend people read, and there are some books that I insist people read.
 The Space We’re In indisputably belongs in the second category.

-You may be interested in our podcast with illustrator, Laura Carlin.
+You may be interested in our In the Reading Corner podcast interview with illustrator, Laura Carlin.

 Copyright: Just Imagine Story Centre Ltd 2012-2019.
 All rights reserved.